 Creating a comprehensive estate plan is an important part of preparing for the future.
 Although thinking about life after you are gone can be stressful, it is important to be ready.
 One of the ways you can pass your assets on to specific beneficiaries is by creating a trust.
 No matter what kind of trust you choose, it is important to have strong legal representation to guide you through the process.
 The Law Offices of Andres D. Gil, PLLC has decades of experience representing clients as they prepare their estate for the future.
-Contact our office today to learn how we can assist you.
+Contact a trusts attorney from our office today to learn how we can assist you.

 In general, all trusts fall into one of two categories: (1) a revocable trust; or (2) an irrevocable trust.